 If you are doing any hot work involving an open flame or sparks, you must apply for a permit from the fire service.
 Permit applications vary by location; for assistance, contact EH&S at 206.616.5530.
 Permits are issued to individuals for one-time use, or to organizational units for ongoing programs.
 Establishing an approved program within an organizational unit can be an effective way to reduce fire risk while eliminating the need for multiple permits.

-UW Facilities Services has developed a Hot Work Permit Program, approved by the Seattle Fire Department (SFD).
-This program can only be used by Facilities Services personnel.
+UW Facilities has developed a Hot Work Permit Program, approved by the Seattle Fire Department (SFD).
+This program can only be used by UW Facilities personnel.

 To establish a designated hot work area:

 Once a permit application has been submitted, the local fire department may want to inspect the area and equipment to ensure all safeguards have been met.